 The Thousand-Yard Stare is not limited to soldiers.
 It can occur in individuals who have experienced other forms of trauma or high-stress situations.

 Already – after almost a month travelling through India – we found ourselves becoming limp, blank, unfocused, and less responsive to external stimuli.
 We no longer responded to the incessant approaches of street hawkers, acknowledged the pleas of the desperately poor, or anxiously negotiated hyped-up fares with rickshaw and taxi drivers.
 Our polite western mores had been stripped down to the core.

-After spending more than 3 weeks in India, absorbing the dubious charm of overcrowded Sleeper coaches and chaotic inner city streetlife, we were apprehensive that Mumbai would trump – in aces – anything that had gone before.
+After spending more than 3 weeks in India, absorbing the dubious charm of overcrowded Sleeper coaches and chaotic inner city street life, we were apprehensive that Mumbai would exceed anything that we had so far experienced.

-This was the reason we saved Mumbai metropolis until the last.
+This is the reason why we saved the Mumbai metropolis until the very end of our trip.